Skip to content

 Is State University of New York at New Paltz Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of State University of New York at New Paltz earn a median of $58,073, roughly in line with national averages for graduates.
+Ten years out, alumni of State University of New York at New Paltz earn a median of $58,073, roughly in line with the national average for college graduates.

 $45,555